okgrow/guides/contributing.md

  * If possible link to example app which replicates the problem.
  * If it's a security issue, please email us rather than filing an issue.

-###Labelling system:
+###Labeling system:

-OK GROW! follows a issue labelling system which is described below.
+OK GROW! follows a issue labeling system which is described below.

 ####Primary label: